Descent on elliptic surfaces and arithmetic bounds for the Mordell-Weil rank: Proofs

 Let us now consider the inequality \eqref{inequality2}, in which we neglect the negative term $-\dim_{\F_2} \Pic(S)[2]$, and observe that $\sum_{v\in\Sigma}\varepsilon_v\leq \sum_{v\in\overline{\Sigma}}\varepsilon_v$, which yields:

-For part \eqref{imp2}, suppose that $C$ has good reduction at $p\in \{3,5\}$.
+For the bound \eqref{imp2}, suppose that $C$ has good reduction at $p\in \{3,5\}$.
 Since $S=\mathbb{P}^1$, the curve $C$ is trigonal.
 It is well-known that the gonality of $C$ can only decrease after reduction modulo a good prime, and so applying Theorem~\ref{thm:Bhargava} with $n=3$ yields

 Now nearly the exact same calculation as above gives

 \end{proof}